 Written by Loren Cordain, Ph.D., The Paleo Diet: Lose Weight and Get Healthy by Eating the Foods You Were Designed to Eat proposes that you go back to your ancestral diet, to a time before the advent of modern agriculture about 10,000 years ago.
 Cordain says that over a 2 million year period our genes adapted to a diet in which all food was hunted, fished or gathered from the natural environment.

-Cordain speaks quite eloquently about the Paleo diet, even publishing articles in scientific journals.
-In an article in Mayo Clinical Proceedings, he outlines his theory that a hunger-gatherer diet better matches our genetic makeup and supports the healthier lifestyle that our early ancestors enjoyed.
+In an article in Mayo Clinical Proceedings, Cordain outlines his theory that a hunger-gatherer diet better matches our genetic makeup and supports the healthier lifestyle that our early ancestors enjoyed.